Richard A. Gibbons, LL.B., B.A.

 Benedict holds a Bachelor of Arts Honours in sociology from the University of Saskatchewan, a Juris Doctor (law degree) from the University of Saskatchewan, and a Master of Public Administration from the Royal Military College of Canada.
 Benedict’s academic interests include studying Indigenous law and legal issues, access to justice, human rights, and public policy.
 He received the Gerda Bloemraad Prize in Immigration & Refugee Law in his final year of study at the U of S College of Law.
 Benedict has also spent time volunteering with the free student-run legal clinic in Saskatoon called CLASSIC.

-Benedict has worked with the Canadian Forces as an officer with the cadet program for the past 10 years.
+Benedict is the Vice President of the Battlefords Immigration Resource Centre board of directors, and also sits on the board of the John Howard Society of Saskatchewan, a prisoners’ rights and public safety organization.
+Benedict worked with the Canadian Forces as an officer with the cadet program for over a decade until 2015.
 He received the Queen’s Diamond Jubilee Medal in 2013 for his work with the cadet program in Saskatoon where he assisted in opening up a new inner-city cadet unit.

 Benedict enjoys running and canoeing in the summer, and cross-country skiing in the winter.